-The three-year, $80 million terminal renovation and modernization program will position Port Columbus International Airport for future passenger activity and reinforce the airport’s $3.7 billion annual economic impact to the Columbus region.
-On this page you can find details about the program including updates, phasing, renderings, bid opportunities and more!
+The $80 million Port Columbus terminal modernization program is designed to create an exceptional travel experience for our valued customers.
+The renovated terminal will also position Port Columbus International Airport for future passenger activity and reinforce the airport’s $3.7 billion annual economic impact to the Columbus region.

-With no signficant impact to operations during construction, the program will:
+Phased over several years with no significant impact to operations during construction, the terminal modernization program:

-- Build upon the functional characteristics of the existing 55-year-old terminal structure to look and operate like new
+- Builds upon the functional characteristics of the existing 55-year-old terminal structure to look and operate like new

-- Ensure the functional lifespan of the Port Columbus terminal for at least another 20 years
+- Ensures the functional lifespan of the Port Columbus terminal for at least another 20 years

-- Minimize financial impact to airline partners by funding the program with capital reserves and Passenger Facility Charges (PFCs), which airlines already collect for airport improvements
+- Minimizes financial impact to airline partners by funding the program with capital reserves and Passenger Facility Charges (PFCs), which airlines already collect for airport improvements

 |Concourses A, B & C|